-The more traditional buildings include Allan Spivey and Joseph Reynolds residence halls for first-year women and Edge Memorial Hall, housing classrooms and faculty offices.
-These date back to the 1920s and are in conventional, brick collegiate style.
-The newer buildings on campus include the John Branscomb Memorial Auditorium, seating over 1800; the Ludd M. Spivey Humanities and Fine Arts Center with the 56-seat, thrust-stage Buckner Theatre as well as art and music studios; the William F. Chatlos Communication Building equipped with broadcasting facilities; the Carlisle Rogers Business and Economics Building; and the Jack M. Berry Citrus Building.
+The more traditional buildings include the Allan Spivey and Joseph Reynolds residence halls for first-year women and Edge Memorial Hall, housing classrooms and faculty offices.
+These date to the 1920s and are in conventional, brick collegiate style.
+Other prominent buildings on campus include the John Branscomb Memorial Auditorium, seating over 1800; the Ludd M. Spivey Humanities and Fine Arts Center with the 56-seat, thrust-stage Buckner Theatre as well as music and art studios, and the newly-renovated Melvin Art Gallery; the Robert A. Davis Performing Arts Center; the William F. Chatlos Communication Building equipped with broadcasting facilities; the Carlisle Rogers Business and Economics Building; and the Jack M. Berry Citrus Building.

 Completed in 1968, the Roux Library was designed by Nils Schweizer to replace Frank Lloyd Wright's E.T.
-Roux Library, presently the Thad Buckner Administration Building, with a larger library facility.
+Roux Library, currently the Thad Buckner Administration Building, with a larger library facility.
 Schweizer, Frank Lloyd Wright's on-site supervisor for several Florida Southern College buildings and a student of Wright at Taliesin, integrated many Frank Lloyd Wright themes with his own unique style.
-The Roux Library was remodeled in 1998 and continues to play a central role in supporting the college's educational programs.
+Tútú's Cyber Café in the Roux Library opened in 2007 and contributes to the educational and social fabric of the campus.

-A newer addition to the campus is the Robert A. Davis Performing Arts Center.
-The Polk Science Building has undergone major renovations in the past decade, and at the Planetarium a new Spitz instrument brightens the skies for FSC students and the community.
-In fall 2001, the Honeyman Pavilion opened as an enclosed entrance to Branscomb Auditorium and a location for selected special events.
+The Polk Science Building has undergone major renovations in the past decade and, at the Planetarium, a new Spitz instrument brightens the skies for FSC students and the community.
+In fall 2001, the Honeyman Pavilion opened as an enclosed entrance to Branscomb Auditorium and a location for selected special events and the display of notable works of art.